 The complete CSS3 tutorial

-Again, we emphasize the need to showcase tutorial resources that help you to learn everything if not the majority of what CSS has to offer.
-This resource is a complete CSS3 tutorial that talks in steps for different CSS3 features, and their uses in real world.
-Selectors, advanced selectors, box models, texts and fonts, and other features are discussed in-depth, with a ton of examples for you to begin playing around with.
+Again, we emphasize the need to showcase tutorial resources that will help you to learn everything about CSS.
+This resource is a complete CSS3 tutorial that talks about CSS3 features and their uses in real world.
+This tutorial fully discussed the selectors, advanced selectors, box models, texts and fonts, and other features, with a ton of examples for you to begin playing around with.
 Anyone beginning CSS development will be quickly able to realize their progress from just a few simple projects.

 W3Schools is the home of beginner front-end development.
-This resource has helped millions upon millions of developers to better understand certain parts of HTML and CSS, but more than that — it offers free learning content that you won’t find anywhere else.
+This resource has helped millions upon millions of developers to better understand certain parts of HTML and CSS.
+It also offers free learning content that you won’t find anywhere else.
 W3Schools is the perfect CSS learning place for those who are truly inexperienced with the web, and wish to get up to speed rather quickly.

 HTML & CSS

-You can’t go about learning CSS3 or HTML5 from ground up and not give Codecademy a try, even the testiomonials section is full of reviews of how people were able to find great and well paid jobs after finishing their learning with Codecademy.
-Whereas many of the tutorial sites teach the direct syntax through code samples, Codecademy on the other hand ‘forces’ you to play around with code through direct and interactive tasks as assigned by the people who are behind each learning course.
+You can’t go about learning CSS3 or HTML5 from ground up and not give Codecademy a try.
+Even the testiomonials section is full of reviews of how people were able to find great and well paid jobs after finishing their learning with Codecademy.
+Many of the tutorial sites teach the direct syntax through code samples.
+On the other hand, Codecademy ‘forces’ you to play around with code.
+This is done through direct and interactive tasks as assigned by the people who are behind each learning course.
 Such platforms have become very popular, and are now available for nearly every programming language out there.
 A very effective way to learn, without question.

 Learn CSS Layout

-Layout is the foundation of CSS3, we already learned that in this post earlier, but now it is time to really take this concept for a ride and tap into a futuristic example of how CSS3 layout properties work and what we can do with them, assign yourself a few days to complete this tutorial, but remember that coming out of it — you will be at a solid intermediate level of understanding layout properties and their use in web design.
+We already learned in this post earlier that layout is the foundation of CSS3.
+But now, it is time to really take this concept for a ride.
+Let us tap into a futuristic example of how CSS3 layout properties work and what we can do with them.
+Assign yourself a few days to complete this tutorial.
+After that, you will be at a solid intermediate level of understanding layout properties and their usage.

 CSS – Learning the Web